offbyone/ideas/content/old/general-thoughts/sometimes-i-worry.md

 ---
 Why am I so easy to anger, these days?

-I mean\...
+I mean...
 I know what _makes_ me angry, but I don't know why I get so mad at it.

 It's frustrating, and more than a bit embarassing, sometimes.
 Often.